MPL Indonesia: Season 8 (2021)

 MPL Indonesia Season 8 was another highlighted season as it saw the qualifications for the champions and runner-up for the MLBB M3 World Championships.
 It was also the first tournament where all teams in MPL Indonesia was able to qualify for the first MPL Invitational.

+Regular season

+Playoff bracket

-Despite having upset finishes in the recent seasons, ONIC Esports was able to pull off a fierce 7-game-series Grand Finals against RRQ Hoshi, giving ONIC its second MPL Indonesia Title.
+The Season 8 Regular Season concluded with ONIC Esports and RRQ Hoshi finishing at the top of the standings, both tied with 13 points and securing direct spots in the Upper-Bracket Semifinals.
+Alter Ego followed closely in third place with a strong 10–4 record.
+Despite having upset finishes in the recent seasons, ONIC Esports was able to pull off a fierce 7-game-series Grand Finals win against RRQ Hoshi, giving ONIC its second MPL Indonesia Title.
 ONIC was the third team to attain such a feat.

+M3 World Championship

 Both ONIC and RRQ are qualified for the M3 World Championships.
-However, ONIC Esports would defeat MPL Philippines Season 8 Champions, and back-to-back champions Blacklist International to a 3-1 series in the MPL Invitational 2021.
-Despite the victory, ONIC Esports would be eliminated earlier than usual in the lower-bracket matchup against Blacklist International, who was defeated in a 3-2 series against BloodThirstyKings (BTK).
-Blacklist sent ONIC Esports home in a 2-1 victory.
-RRQ Hoshi would suffer the same fate in the Lower-Brackets, getting eliminated by Blacklist International in a 3-0 series in the Lower-Bracket Quarterfinals.

-M3 showed the Indonesian team's worst performance in the world stages thus far.
+However, ONIC Esports would defeat MPL Philippines Season 8 Champions, and back-to-back champions Blacklist International to a 3–1 series in the MPL Invitational 2021.
+Despite the victory, ONIC Esports would be eliminated earlier than usual in the lower-bracket matchup against Blacklist International, who was defeated in a 3–2 series against BloodThirstyKings (BTK).
+Blacklist sent ONIC Esports home in a 2–1 victory.
+RRQ Hoshi would suffer the same fate in the Lower-Brackets, getting eliminated by Blacklist International in a 3–0 series in the Lower-Bracket Quarterfinals.
+M3 highlights the Indonesian team's worst performance in the world stages thus far.

 Season 9 (2022)

 MPL Indonesia Season 9 became the first edition of the tournament that saw in-person attendance in the MPL Arena where the regular season and playoffs were held.
 Season 9 would however, not allow fans to attend during Weeks 1 and 2 due to health protocols provided by the Indonesian Government.

+Regular season

+Playoff bracket

 Season 9 became a dominating challenge for the defending Champions ONIC Esports that saw them able to repeat their MPL Title after qualifying for the grand finals.
 But, it was shut down by RRQ Hoshi, who won their fourth MPL Indonesia Championship title, the first and only team thus far to attain such feat.

+Mobile Legends: Bang Bang Southeast Asia Cup 2022

 RRQ and ONIC would once again represent Indonesia in the MSC 2022 Cup tournament in Kuala Lumpur, the first regional tournament to be held with an attendance of fans.
 ONIC was unable to qualify to the playoffs after a poor showing during the group stages.
 However, RRQ was able to beat all odds to dominate its Group along with the Philippines' powerhouse team Smart Omega.

-RRQ Hoshi was able to qualify for the Grand Finals in the upper-bracket, defeating MPL Philippines Season 9 champions RSG Philippines but would be defeated once again by RSG in the Grand Finals in a 4-0 sweep.
+RRQ Hoshi was able to qualify for the Grand Finals in the upper-bracket, defeating MPL Philippines Season 9 champions RSG Philippines but would be defeated once again by RSG in the Grand Finals in a 4–0 sweep.